 Alcohol and substance abuse negatively impairs health and life quality.
 Local, state, and federal laws prohibit the underage, unlawful possession, use, sale or distribution of alcohol and drugs.
-In support of all local, state, and federal laws, CMCC's Student Code of Conduct and employment policies enforce alcohol and drug laws
+In support of all local, state, and federal laws, CMCC's Student Code of Conduct and employment policies enforce alcohol and drug laws.

-While CMCC does not offer substance/alcohol abuse programs, professional and confidential counseling is available to students on campus through an agreement with St. Mary's Health Services of Lewiston.
+While CMCC does not offer substance/alcohol abuse programs, professional and confidential counseling is available to students on campus through an agreement with Community Clinical Services.
 Please contact Student Services at (207) 755-5293 for more information or to schedule an appointment.